Updates and Changes to Provincial Nominee Program this Mid-Fall

-The Provincial Nominee Program allows provinces to nominate migrants for permanent residents.
-Some special PNP streams know as enhanced streams are aligned with the federal Express Entry selection system.
-Individuals nominated through enhanced streams results in applicants to secure an additional 600 CRS score and Invitation to Apply (ITA) for permanent residency.
+The Provincial Nominee Program allows provinces to nominate migrants for permanent residence.
+Some special PNP streams known as enhanced streams are aligned with the federal Express Entry selection system.
+Individuals nominated through enhanced streams result in applicants securing an additional 600 CRS score and an Invitation to Apply (ITA) for permanent residency.

 Streams that are not part of the Express Entry are referred to as Base Streams.
-These Base Streams may not be of an interest for many Canadian migrants but some individuals might keep an eye on these streams for migrating to Canada.
+These Base Streams may not be of interest to many Canadian migrants, but some individuals might keep an eye on these streams for migrating to Canada.

-The Canada’s Immigration Level Plans 2017, has set a target of welcoming 54,000 new permanent residents through the Provincial Nominee Program alone.
-The new immigration level plan will be updated in the coming two weeks unveiling news and updates on any changes in the plan.
+Canada’s Immigration Level Plans 2017 has set a target of welcoming 54,000 new permanent residents through the Provincial Nominee Program alone.
+The latest immigration level plan will be updated within the next two weeks, unveiling new information and updates on any changes to the plan.

 Saskatchewan

 In the current year, Saskatchewan has seen some evident updates to its skilled worker sub-categories.
-These updates led more applicants to approach to the newly opened streams.
-The popular sub-categories of Saskatchewan, Saskatchewan Immigration Nominee Program (SINP) – International Skilled Worker (Express Entry) and International Skilled Worker (Occupations-in-Demand) sub-categories, allow candidates to apply without needing a job offer provided they have work experience in any of the occupations in demand list.
+These updates led more applicants to approach the newly opened streams.
+The popular sub-categories of the Saskatchewan Immigration Nominee Program (SINP) – International Skilled Worker (Express Entry) and International Skilled Worker (Occupations-in-Demand) sub-categories – allow candidates to apply without needing a job offer, provided they have work experience in any of the occupations on the in-demand list.

-Late July witnessed an increase in occupations list with an addition of 40 more occupations in the occupations-in-demand list.
+Late July witnessed an increase in the occupations list, with the addition of 40 more occupations to the occupations-in-demand list.
 While doing so, the Express Entry sub-category was opened for 600 news applicants.
 Surprisingly, this list was filled soon enough.
-Seeing the prompt response and success of the sub-category, the limit for intake was increased to 1200 on August 9.
+Following the prompt response and success of the sub-category, the intake limit was increased to 1200 on August 9.
 This intake was filled within a day.

 Nova Scotia

-Nova Scotia’s popular Nova Scotia Demand: Express Entry (NSDEE) is one of the popular streams and a part of Nova Scotia Nominee Program (NSNP).
+Nova Scotia’s popular Nova Scotia Demand: Express Entry (NSDEE) is one of the popular streams and a part of the Nova Scotia Nominee Program (NSNP).
 NSNP has an eligible occupations demand list much like the Saskatchewan sub-categories.
-NSDEE’s occupation list works on a first come, first serve basis.
-Anyhow a job offer is not required while applying to this stream but an active Express Entry profile is a necessity.
+NSDEE’s occupation list works on a first-come, first-served basis.
+However, a job offer is not required when applying to this stream, but an active Express Entry profile is necessary.

 British Columbia (BC)

 The months of August and September were the most occupied months of British Columbia.
 Up to 2000 applications were received to assess and process under the British Columbia Provincial Nominee Program (BCPNP).
-A range of skilled workers, graduates and entrepreneurs participated in the program and witnessing the striking interest of individuals, BC launched a new stream solely for tech workers called BC PNP Tech Pilot.
+A range of skilled workers, graduates, and entrepreneurs participated in the program, and witnessing the striking interest of individuals, BC launched a new stream solely for tech workers called the BC PNP Tech Pilot.

-The high interest of individuals for immigrating to BC may encourage BC to include more streams and intake thresholds for individuals.
+The high interest of individuals in immigrating to BC may encourage BC to establish more streams and lower intake thresholds for immigrants.

 Manitoba

-Manitoba is known to invite skilled workers and businesspersons to apply for provincial nomination under the Manitoba Provincial Nominee Program (MPNP).
+Manitoba invites skilled workers and businesspersons to apply for a provincial nomination under the Manitoba Provincial Nominee Program (MPNP).
 The draw conducted on August 15, saw an invitation sent to 443 candidates.
 The next draw conducted on September 26 witnessed an invitation to 349 candidates.
 These candidates were invited under the Skilled Worker in Manitoba category.

-Through MPNP stream, candidates can also seek for permanent residency who are not eligible for Canada Express Entry pool.
+Through the MPNP stream, candidates who are not eligible for the Canada Express Entry pool can also seek permanent residency.

 The Manitoba Business Stream (MPNP-B) has invited 98 candidates to apply to the MPNP-B since July.
-The MPNP –B stream allows businesspersons to straightaway apply for permanent residency.
-There is no need to have any temporary residence period in order to apply for permanent residency.
+The MPNP–B stream allows businesspersons to straightaway apply for permanent residency.
+There is no need to have any temporary residence period to apply for permanent residency.

 New Brunswick

-In the month of September, New Brunswick’s enhanced stream called the Express Entry Labour Market Stream (EELMS) began accepting skilled workers who have an expertise in the eligible occupation and had attended an information session hosted by New Brunswick immigration authorities.
+In September, New Brunswick’s enhanced stream, the Express Entry Labour Market Stream (EELMS), began accepting skilled workers with expertise in eligible occupations who had attended an information session hosted by New Brunswick immigration authorities.

 The EELMS functions on an Expression of Interest (EOI) basis.
 Eligible candidates interested in settling down in New Brunswick must first enter the pool of candidates from which highly ranked candidates will be invited to apply for the New Brunswick Provincial Nominee Program (NBNP).
-Seeing how EELMS functions, it is clear to say that it is one of the highly dynamic streams for immigration.
-Many tweaks are made to the stream for easy and smooth functioning.
+Observing how EELMS operates, it is evident that it is one of the highly dynamic streams for immigration.
+Several adjustments have been made to the stream to ensure easy and smooth operation.

 More news or a tweak made to the New Brunswick may be heard in the upcoming weeks.